 Diamond also found out that of the 38 pairs of dizygotic twins, only one pair was concordant, where both dizygotic twins had transitioned.
 Then he found that of the 61 pairs of monozygotic twins, 21 of those pairs were concordant, where both monozygotic twins had transitioned.
 Diamond’s study found that monozygotic twins were 10 times more likely than dizygotic twins to be concordant for both making a gender transition.
 Even though it would be ideal to have a lot more transgender twins to study, that significant difference strongly suggests that there is a genetically heritable part of why they are transgender.

-Diamond’s findings are very interesting, but it’s not enough evidence to prove that being transgender is genetic.
+Diamond’s findings are very interesting, but it is not enough evidence to prove that being transgender is genetic.

-Outside of academia, most people have a very oversimplified understanding of genetics, especially when it comes to sex, gender, and sexuality.
+Outside of academia, most people have a very oversimplified understanding of genetics, especially about sex, gender, and sexuality.
 As children, they learned “boys are XY and girls are XX” and that sums everything up.
 This kind of belief is called genetic essentialism.

 Related gene research

 In 2018, Tinca Polderman led a team of researchers who wrote: “Based on the data reviewed, we hypothesize that gender identity is a multifactorial complex trait with a heritable polygenic component.”